Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

 - Deposit amount

-Shared ownership with bad credit can be quite simple.
-This is because you’re able to be flexible on the share you’re purchasing.
-For instance, certain lenders may enable you to purchase a 75% share of your home, whereas other lenders may only go up to 50%.
+Applying for shared ownership with bad credit can be quite straightforward.
+This is because you can choose the share you’re purchasing.
+For instance, some lenders will allow you to buy a 75% share of your home, whereas others may only allow up to 50%.

-The amount of share you can buy in a home typically depends on the amount you can borrow.
-Each lender calculates mortgage affordability in their own unique way.
+The share you can buy in a home typically depends on the amount you can borrow.
+Each lender calculates mortgage affordability in a unique way.
 This is why it’s important to approach only the most suitable lenders.
-If you approach a lender that isn’t suited to your circumstances, you could be declined.
+You could be declined if you approach a lender that isn’t suited to your circumstances.

-Help to Buy is possible with some lenders with the following credit issues:
+Help to Buy is possible with the following credit issues:

 - Late payments and arrears